Uruguay shocks Fiji 30-27 at Rugby World Cup - WHIZ News

 Fiji threw everything at Uruguay in an effort to wrest back control of the game in the second half but its most ambitious attempts failed through passing and handling errors and it paid dearly for poor goalkicking by Josh Matavesi and Ben Volavola.

-A try after the fulltime siren to Niko Matawalu — his second of the match, which typically went unconverted — was enough to earn Fiji a losing bonus point.
-But the result severely jeopardized its hopes of winning a place in the knockout rounds.
+“That is the only focus for us now, to play well in that match and win the game and, if we can, securing the bonus point.”

-The match was one of the most thrilling in World Cup history, full of dramatic twists and turns and brought to life by the indomitable spirit of the Uruguay team which was given little chance of upsetting star-studded Fiji.
+Asked if his team had taken Uruguay too lightly, McKee said, “I hope that we didn’t.”
+Fiji captain Dominiko Waqaniburotu said they did: “We underestimated a very good Uruguay team, congratulations to them.”

-Uruguay is the youngest team at the tournament, an assembly of home-based players who are semi-professional at best and can’t match the array of global stars which Fiji has at its disposal.
+The match was one of the most thrilling in World Cup history, full of dramatic twists and turns and brought to life by the indomitable spirit of the Uruguay team which was given a slim chance of upsetting star-studded Fiji.

-It played with magnificent professionalism to exploit Fiji’s errors and lead through most of the first half after conceding an opening try after only eight minutes.
+Uruguay is the youngest team at the tournament, an assembly of home-based players who mostly are semi-professional and can’t match the array of global stars which Fiji has at its disposal.

-It then showed extraordinary spirit to hold out Fiji as it mounted attack after attack in the late stages of the second half.
-The Uruguay players looked closed to exhaustion and emptied their bench by the end of the third quarter.
+It played with magnificent discipline and organization to exploit Fiji’s errors and lead through most of the first half after conceding an opening try after only eight minutes.

 But it continued to defend with unshakeable courage, led by captain Juan Manuel Gaminara who tackled himself to a standstill.